-This writ application was filed by CEJ on the 22nd July 2019 under the case no: CA/WRT/303/19 against the imported containers which contain clinical waste from the United Kingdom.
-Consignment of waste material which includes clinical waste, used cushions and mattress, plant parts, plastic waste and other uncategorized and hazardous waste into the country from the United Kingdom with the intention of disposing waste within the country in the guise of importing permitted consignment of waste.
+This writ application was filed by CEJ on the 22nd July 2019 against consignment of waste material which includes clinical waste, used cushions and mattress, plant parts, plastic waste and other uncategorized and hazardous which waste illegally imported into the country from the United Kingdom with the intention of disposing them within the country in the guise of importing permitted consignment of waste.

-Therefore, CEJ requested to grant a writ of Mandamus to re-export these waste containers to United Kingdom and prosecute the official employees of the department of customs and Central Environment Authority under the section 289 of penal code.
-The decree was issued to ban exportation of clinical waste containers until finalizing the inspections.
-Though the Medical Research Institute and Government Analyst were directed to examine the said consignments they failed to comply with the Court orders.
-Central Environmental Authority has liaised with the focal point of the country of export (the United Kingdom) in regards to the repatriation of these consignments.
-Finally, the court issued an order so that parties have to enter into a formal agreement for sending the waste material back to its original country.(END)
+Therefore, CEJ requested to grant a writ of Mandamus to re-export these waste containers to the United Kingdom and prosecute the official employees of the Department of Customs and Central Environment Authority under the section 289 of Penal Code.
+A decree was issued to ban exportation of clinical waste containers until finalizing the inspections.
+Though the Medical Research Institute and Government Analyst were directed to examine the said consignments but they failed to comply with the Court orders.